mywatch/tic_tac_toe/README.md

 # tic_tac_toe
 -   [Reference used for making this game] (https://www.ibm.com/developerworks/library/os-using-rust/index.html)

--   This a learning project for Rust begineers.
+-   This is a learning project for Rust begineers.

+-   To start this game, run `$ cargo run`

 -   Game console view: